prolixmagus/calculator/README.md

 Utilize HTML, CSS, and Javascript to create a basic functioning calculator.

 ## Tools
-I will be practicing the use of
+I will be practicing the use of:
 <ul>
 <li>eventListeners</li>
 <li>anonymous functions / arrow functions</li>